MuhammadSaad-ml/MuhammadSaad-ml/README.md

 **`Data Analyst | Tableau | SQL| Python (DWH,ETL,MDX)`**

-Are you searching for a skilled Data Analyst proficient in Python, Tableau, and SQL?
+Are You searching for a skilled Data Analyst proficient in Python, Tableau, and SQL?
 Look no further!
 With a keen eye for detail and expertise in data manipulation, I bring a comprehensive understanding of Python's analytical capabilities, Tableau's visualization prowess, and SQL's querying power.

 ---
    <p align="left">